rbleattler/mdop-docs/mdop/uev-v2/configuring-ue-v-2x-with-group-policy-objects-both-uevv2.md

 <tr class="odd">
 <td align="left"><p>VDI Configuration</p></td>
 <td align="left"><p>Computers and Users</p></td>
 <td align="left"><p>This policy setting configures the synchronization of UE-V rollback information for computers running in a pooled VDI environment.
-If policy is enabled, the UE-V rollback state is copied to the settings storage location on logout and restored on login.</p></td>
+If this policy is enabled, the UE-V rollback state is copied to the settings storage location on logout and restored on login.</p></td>
 <td align="left"><p>Enable or disable this Group Policy setting.</p></td>
 </tr>
 </tbody>